roberttwomey/ema-ml-art/README.md

 -->

-# Grading
+# Course Grading Policy

 ## Graded activities
 - 20% Weekly Exercises – approximately 10 exercises
+  * Code notebooks.
+  * Small assignments/tasks as they arise, graded on completion.
+  * Readings.
 - 45% Projects – You will do three projects at 15% each*
   * Code, Documentation, and Results must be submitted for credit.
+  * Any written proposals, work-in-progress updates, check-ins, etc., I request for individual projects.
 - 25% Final Project
   * Code
   * Documentation
   * Presentation
 - 10% Participation
+  * Peer review and critique.
   * Finding and sharing resources on our course discussion.
-  * Small assignments/tasks as they arise, graded on completion.
-  * Readings.
-  * Any written proposals, work-in-progress updates, check-ins, etc., I request for individual projects.

 *Work will be evaluated on the quality of concept, the degree of experimentation (both aesthetic and technical), and final realization (again, aesthetic and technical).
 Prompts and rubrics will be provided with more specific details regarding each assignment and breakdowns